Kalagbor/README-md-/README.md

  Question4
  To ensure that my dev team only perform certain roles.
 As the Kubernetes administratior, I will create a role and bind all the menbers of the dev team to that role using RBAC.
-This can be executed using the manifest file;
+This can be executed using the manifest file written below;

  #RBAC to assign privilleges to members of the dev team